sarahdepalo/sarahdepalo/README.md

 ## Hi there, I'm Sarah! 👋

-I'm currently attending DigitalCraft's full-stack bootcamp and am loving the challenge and learning everything I can about web development.
-I enjoy debugging, designing, and working with all things JavaScript and CSS.
-When I'm not coding, you can find me cooking up new recipies, reading horror books, and petting every dog I see.
+Recent full-stack bootcamp grad that loves the challenge and learning involved with coding.
+I enjoy debugging, designing, and working with React, Express, and PostgreSQL.
+When I'm not coding, you can find me cooking up new recipes, reading horror books, and petting every dog I see.

 📫    How to reach me:
 - **Email:** [sarahdepalo99@gmail.com](sarahdepalo99@gmail.com)